“A great and effective door has opened to me, and there are many adversaries” (I Corinthians 16:9).

 Nehemiah built a wall.

-Bible students will think of Nehemiah who gave himself the task of rallying Israel to rebuild the walls around Jerusalem many years after Nebuchadnezzar and the Babylonians had demolished the city.
+Bible students will think of Nehemiah who led Israel to rebuild the walls around Jerusalem many years after Nebuchadnezzar and the Babylonians had demolished the city.

 The obstacles and enemies Nehemiah fought to rebuild the wall are numerous, and include: